 What is the origin of marzipan?

-Marzipan vs. almond paste
+Are Keto Marzipan and almond paste the same?

 If you’re confused about the two, you aren’t alone.
 Firstly, you make marzipan with finely ground almond flour, so it’s really soft and pliable.
 By contrast, you make almond paste with whole almonds.
 In other words, with almond meal which includes the skin, so it has a coarser texture.

 Secondly, marzipan is sweeter than almond paste since it’s usually eaten as is or dyed to coat desserts.
 For example, the green marzipan fondant that covers a Swedish Princess Cake.
 Almond paste, on the other hand, is less sweet and not intended to be eaten as is.
 Instead, it’s used in fillings such as frangipane, a creamy almond filling added to desserts and pastries.

 Thirdly, marzipan sometimes contains additional ingredients such as rose extract or liquor which aren’t in almond paste.